space-concordia-robotics/robotics-prototype/CONTRIBUTING.md

 ```
 To know what `TTO` means, you need to go to the function definition which could be tedious if you have to do this often.

-Furthermore, you'd expect `throttleTimeOut` to be a number, such as the timeout time, but it is a boolean.
+Furthermore, you would expect `throttleTimeOut` to be a number, the timeout time, but it is a boolean.

 ```
-void Commands::setThrottleTimeout(bool hasThrottleTimeout) {
+void Commands::hasThrottleTimeout(bool hasThrottleTimeout) {
     String msg = "ASTRO Throttle Timeout " + String(hasThrottleTimeout ?
 "On" : "Off");
     println(msg);
 }